gvdhoven/node-red-contrib-slide/README.md

 - slide-conf
 	- Contains the `hostaneme` and the `device code` of a single slide.
 - slide-get-info
-	- Read Slide Device ID (MAC)
-	- Request current Position
-	- Request whether Touch&Go is on or off (currently not yet adjustable)
+	- Returns information about a Slide (e.g. the Device ID (MAC), the current position, whether Touch&Go is on or off, the name, the group name etc.)

 ## Using the (local) API